BYUSilverFund/sf-web-app/README.md

 ## Deployment

 This app is deployed on **AWS Amplify**.
-Pushes to the `dev` and `main` branches automatically trigger deployments to their respective Amplify environments.
+Pushes to the `dev` and `prod` branches automatically trigger deployments to their respective Amplify environments.